xavierjohn/ServiceLevelIndicators/README.md

     ``` csharp

-    HttpContext.GetMeasuredOperationLatency().AddAttribute(attribute, value);
+    HttpContext.GetMeasuredOperation().AddAttribute(attribute, value);

     ```

-    GetMeasuredOperationLatency will **throw** if the route is not configured to emit SLI.
+    GetMeasuredOperation will **throw** if the route is not configured to emit SLI.

     When used in a middleware or scenarios where a route may not be configured to emit SLI.

     ``` csharp

-    if (HttpContext.TryGetMeasuredOperationLatency(out var measuredOperationLatency))
+    if (HttpContext.TryGetMeasuredOperation(out var measuredOperation))
-        measuredOperationLatency.AddAttribute("CustomAttribute", value);
+        measuredOperation.AddAttribute("CustomAttribute", value);

     ```